WICG/dbsc/DBSCE/Overview.md

 #### Platform Examples

-Please refer to the Windows Local Key Helper [here](./KeyGeneration.md#local-key-helper-on-windows) for an example of a Local Key Helper.
+- Windows: Please refer to the Windows Local Key Helper [here](./KeyGeneration.md#local-key-helper-on-windows) for an example of a Local Key Helper.

-Note: We plan to provide a reference implementation of the Local Key Helper for major platforms here in the future.
+- MacOS: TBD
+- Android:TBD

+Note: Above are examples of Local Key Helpers that can be used for DBSC(E) key generation.
+Any platform is free to build a version of this, as long as the API is consistent with the protocol.

 ### Attestation Service: